1st PUC History Chapter 4

 Question 12.

-Name the greatest ruler of the Roman Empire.
+Name the greatest ruler of Roman Empire.

 Answer: